Jason-Dorman/Mars-Data-App/README.md

 # Mars-Data-App
-Python webscraping to dosplay data about the big red planet on a website.
+Python webscraping to display data about the big red planet on a website.